Job Analysis

 K3.
 Comprehensive knowledge of the principles and best practices in conducting fact-finding inquiries as it relates to staff and parolees/inmates.

 K4.
-Comprehensive knowledge of community based organizations to include educational, vocational, employment programs and social service agencies available to parolees/inmates to assist with their successful reintegration.
+Comprehensive knowledge of community-based organizations to include educational, vocational, employment programs and social service agencies available to parolees/inmates to assist with their successful reintegration.

 K5.
-Basic knowledge of the functions and procedures of Federal, State, County, and municipal law enforcement agencies in order to effectively execute the mission of the California Department of Corrections and Rehabilitation (CDCR) and Division of Adult Parole Operations (DAPO).
+Basic knowledge of the functions and procedures of Federal, State, County, and municipal law enforcement agencies to effectively execute the mission of the California Department of Corrections and Rehabilitation (CDCR) and Division of Adult Parole Operations (DAPO).

 K6.
 Comprehensive knowledge of court procedures (the Court Revocation Process and the Board of Parole Hearings [BPH] procedures) required in dealing with violations and conditions of parole to ensure compliance with current legal mandates, policies and procedures.

 K7.
-Basic knowledge of the functions of the Federal and Inter-State Parole procedures, including California Interstate Compact, in order to effectively execute the mission of California Department of Corrections and Rehabilitation (CDCR) and Division of Adult Parole Operations (DAPO).
+Basic knowledge of the functions of the Federal and Inter-State Parole procedures, including California Interstate Compact, to effectively execute the mission of California Department of Corrections and Rehabilitation (CDCR) and Division of Adult Parole Operations (DAPO).

 K9.
-Basic knowledge of the principles of organization, public administration, and budgeting to effectively request operational resources, forecast expenditure needs of the District and remain within budgetary authority.
+Basic knowledge of the principles of organization, public administration, and budgeting to effectively request operational resources, forecast expenditure needs of the district and remain within budgetary authority.

 K11.
 Comprehensive knowledge of due process as it applies to laws of arrest, rules of evidence, and Board of Parole Hearings (BPH)/court procedures to present evidence and provide testimony regarding parole/law violations.

 K12.
-Comprehensive knowledge of the collective bargaining unit process, memorandum of understanding, current contracts and labor relations process in order to adhere to current contractual obligations, labor laws and policies.
+Comprehensive knowledge of the collective bargaining unit process, memorandum of understanding, current contracts and labor relations process in order to adhere to current contractual obligations, labor laws, and policies.

 K13.
 Comprehensive knowledge of technology to include departmental/divisional internal and external databases, word processing, electronic correspondence, virtual meetings, and applicable software programs.